Culture of Rwanda: Arts and crafts

-Literature and film
+Literature and performing arts

 Rwanda does not have a long history of written literature, but there is a strong oral tradition ranging from poetry to folk stories.
 In particular the pre-colonial royal court developed traditions of ibitekerezo (epic musical poetry), ubucurabwenge (royal genealogies typically recited at coronation ceremonies), and ibisigo (royal poems).
 Many of the country's moral values and details of history have been passed down through the generations.
 The most famous Rwandan literary figure was Alexis Kagame (1912–1981), who carried out and published research into the oral tradition as well as writing his own poetry.

+The Rwandan Genocide resulted in the emergence of a literature of witness accounts, essays, and fiction by a new generation of writers, such as Benjamin Sehene (who published the first francophone Rwandan novel since the genocide, Le Feu sous la soutane (Fire under the Cassock), published 2005) and Fred Mfuranzima.

+Dorcy Rugamba is the son of Cyprien and Daphrose Rugamba, who were murdered along with six of their ten children in the genocide, and has written and produced many plays and other works about the genocide.
+He is the author of the 2024 memoir Hewa Rwanda, une lettre aux absents.

+Film industry

-The Rwandan Genocide resulted in the emergence a literature of witness accounts, essays and fiction by a new generation of writers such as Benjamin Sehene.
-A number of films have been produced about the genocide, including the Golden Globe nominated Hotel Rwanda and Shooting Dogs, which was filmed in Rwanda itself, and featured survivors in the cast.
+A number of films have been produced about the genocide, including the Golden Globe-nominated Hotel Rwanda and Shooting Dogs.
+The latter was filmed in Rwanda itself, and featured survivors in the cast.

+Neptune Frost is a 2021 American-Rwandan Afrofuturist musical co-directed by Saul Williams and Rwandan-born artist and cinematographer Anisia Uzeyman.
+It stars Cheryl Isheja, Elvis Ngabo, Bertrand "Kaya Free" Ninteretse, Eliane Umuhire, Dorcy Rugamba, and other Rwandan actors.